 The Heyward-Washington House

 Located within the original walled city, this 1772 Charleston double house was owned by Thomas Heyward, Jr., a signer of the Declaration of Independence.
 The home is famous for housing President George Washington during his southern tour in May 1791.
 The Georgian Style architecture and furniture crafted by local Charleston cabinetmakers make this house truly unique.
-Students will also get the chance to explore the gardens and work yard, as well as the only colonial kitchen building open to the public.
+Guests will also get the chance to explore the gardens and work yard, as well as the only colonial kitchen building open to the public.

 Possible tours include: